Introduction

 Step 3

-Bend on the right side and place the right hand on the right foot.
+Bend on the right side slowly and gently and place the right arm on the right foot.
 The right knee may be bent suitably.
 Keep the arms in line with each other.
 Turn the head and fix your eyesight on the left palm.
 Breathe normally.
-Keep the position as long as it is comfortable.
-The important point to note here is that there should NOT be a forward bend, instead, there should be a sideways stretch.
+Keep the position as long as it is pleasant.
+The major point to note here is that there should NOT be a forward bend.
+Instead, there should be a sideways stretch.

 Step 4

 Release the pose and come back to the standing position.
-Repeat the process on the other side.
+The steps are to be repeated on the other side

 Trikonasana Variations